christinameador/WeightLossTracker_Vue/README.md

 1. Copy `.env.sample` to `.env` and change the `OKTA_*` values to your application
 1. Initialize the PostgreSQL database by running `npm run initdb`
 1. Run `npm run dev` to start Node.js

-The associated blog post goes into more detail on how to set up PostgreSQL with Docker and how to configure your Okta account.